Preventing tick bites on a child proves challenging

-Investigators from the University of Massachusetts conducted a passive surveillance study of 3551 ticks submitted to the University’s Laboratory of Medical Zoology.
-The vast majority of ticks provided over a 7–year period (2006 – 2012) were Ixodes scapularis (deer ticks) from Massachusetts (N ≡ 2088).
+In 2016, more than 3,000 ticks (n=3551) were submitted to the University of Massachusetts Laboratory of Medical Zoology, as part of a passive surveillance study.
+The vast majority of ticks provided over a 7–year period were Ixodes scapularis ticks (or blacklegged ticks) from Massachusetts (N ≡ 2088).

-- 1.8% were co-infected by B. burgdorferi and A. phagocytophilum, the causative agents of Lyme disease (LD) and Anaplasmosis;
+- 1.8% were co-infected by B. burgdorferi and A. phagocytophilum;

 - 0.4% were co-infected by A. phagocytophilum and B. microti.